Wacom Feel™ Multi-Touch API

 The vertical height of the rectangle.

 Used by the callback functions.
-Provides instructions for how to process the data.
-If no flags are set the data is sent to the callback and not processed by the system.
+Provides instructions for how to process the

-typedef enum _WacomMTProcessingMode
+typedef enum

 {